 Managerial step with Iterative Model - talent’s short and long lists of talents

-So we finally have the last step of the journey.
+So we finally have the last step of the journey - a recruiter is working with a hiring manager again.
 The group of selected candidates has final interviews.
 From 6 candidates chosen by the recruiter - we have 1-2 for now.
 We’re sure these are the best of the group of options for the period.
 And we need to hire someone now - these are the best candidates.
 If the best of the pool was failed, we have to change the parameters for entering the pool as a requirements update step.

 Managerial step with Waterfall model - how to be sure that your candidate is the one (comparative presentation of the candidate with the perfect portrait)